viandwi24/debot/README.md

 # Debot
-Debot is a framework to help you build a bot.
+Debot is a simple framework to help you build a bot.

 ![screenshot preview](https://raw.githubusercontent.com/viandwi24/debot/master/ss.png)